electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/e-tron/technology/soundsystem/_index.md

 ## Audi sound system

 The standard sound system is a 180 Watt 6 channel system with 10 speakers.

+OptionId **9VD**

 ## Bang & Olufsen Sound System with 3D sound